RFR RELEASE DATE: Wednesday, May 6, 2026

 MOTT will review all costs listed in the Mid-Year and Final Reports and communicate with Recipients as necessary regarding any ineligible costs.

 State fiscal policy requires a minimum level of cost documentation in support of Grant and Matching Funds spent.
-MOTT will select a sample of transactions listed in Reports to verify documentation of eligible costs.
+MOTT may select a sample of transactions listed in Reports to verify documentation of eligible costs.
 The transactions selected will be communicated by letter to the Recipient following review of Reports.
 MOTT may select samples of higher risk transactions, such as higher dollar values or any employee reimbursements.
 Recipient will have a reasonable amount of time to collect and submit supporting cost documentation.
 Documentation of costs incurred can include invoices marked paid, contracts or receipts along with corresponding evidence of payment (cancelled checks or general ledger reports) and timesheets and/or payroll reports as may be applicable depending on the sample requested.

 MOTT will use a Review Log to evaluate Mid-Year and Final Reports, cost documentation and any related submissions, e.g. photographs, What’s New, and any other requirements that may be detailed in the Grant Agreement.
 The Review Log will be kept in MOTT records.
 The reporting exercise and Review Log may inform future grant review deliberations and/or allocation formulas as part of prior year review.